morningtundra/HL7_Mirth_MongoDB_JSON/README.md

-# Storing & Accessing HL7 messages in MongoDB with NetxGen (Mirth) Connect and Mongo Compass
+# Storing & Accessing HL7 messages in MongoDB with NextGen (Mirth) Connect and Mongo Compass

 ## Table of Contents